 The first time I made my children leek soup, they loved it!
-(Strangely, I grew up eating leek soup regularly and had never thought of feeding it to my kids.
+Strangely, I grew up eating leek soup regularly and yet had never thought of feeding it to my kids.
 American parents are taught that kids are picky, but French parents are told to educate their children’s palates.
 See the subtle but important difference?

 5) Eat Only At Mealtimes, Only At The Table

 No eating between meals.
 French women do not snack randomly.
 The 4:30 goûter is acceptable, but mostly for children.
 They also do not eat in cars.
 They do not eat standing up, while watching TV, browsing the internet, checking email on their phones.

 6) Eat Mindfully, Slowly.
-Savor the Flavor!
+Savor!

-One thing that works for me is to eat with my fork in my left hand, or to flip my fork upside down and eat like the British do (with my knife in my right hand, fork in my left).
+One thing that works for me is to eat with my fork in my left hand, or to flip my fork upside down and eat like the French do (with my knife in my right hand, fork in my left).

 7) Fat Is Good

 Low fat eating causes some people to crave sugar, and many women are experiencing health problems due to a low fat diet (such as infertility, disappearance of libido, dry skin and hair, depression, etc).

 8) Movement, Not Exercise

 Walking is probably safer and cheaper too, as well as environmentally friendly.
-A daily walk outside will do more for your waistline and mood and happiness than an unused gym membership or goofy workout DVD, and you don’t have to buy special exercise clothing.
+A daily walk outside or a bike ride will do more for your waistline and mood and happiness than an unused gym membership or goofy workout DVD, and you don’t have to buy special exercise clothing.

 Those are the things I’ve learned about how to eat like a French woman.
 Do you have any of these habits?
 What benefits have you noticed?